Frequently Asked Questions

 Other Questions

-No, the demos are only for providing examples of how the product sounds in a musical context and will not be distributed in any form.
+No, the demos are only for providing examples of how the product sounds in a musical context.

-8-bit sounds replicate the actual sound produced by the limited sound chip hardware from the 80s and early 90s.
+The sounds in 8-bit music replicate the actual sounds produced by the limited console sound chip hardware from the 80s and early 90s.
 Chiptune uses 8-bit sounds but the hardware limitations are removed, so things like sound effects, unlimited tracks, and even additional instruments are allowed.